cy-arduino/FB_360_image_generator/README.md

 A simple panorama tool

 Features:
-1. convert a panorama image(Spherical projection) to a Facebook supported format
+1. Convert a panorama image(spherical projection) to a Facebook supported format

 ## TODO
 1. Support stitch feature